These adorable peach cookies are filled with dulce de leche, chopped walnuts, and tender cookie crumbs. So decorative and festive!

 Typically, you’ll find these cookies served in bakeries throughout Italy.
 That being said, they have gained so much popularity throughout the years that they are eaten all throughout Europe.
 Anytime anyone in my family gets married, you can pretty much guarantee that peach cookies will make a debut.

 Note: While these cookies look like peaches, they don’t actually have any peach flavor.
 The cute appearance is simply for decoration!
-If you’re craving a peachy dessert, try my rustic peach galette to get your fix.
+If you’re craving a peachy dessert, try my rustic peach galette or peach cobbler to get your fix.

 How to Make Peach Cookies